Fuel Ventures SEIS Fund

 More detail on the charges

 In our view, the SEIS fund is a natural addition to Fuel Ventures’ existing offering.
-The fund seeks to build a diversified, but high-risk, portfolio of at least 10 and up to 60-80 SEIS-qualifying digital technology companies.

 The offer could appeal to experienced investors looking to complement a wider investment portfolio with exposure to a selection of early-stage digital businesses under SEIS.

-Wealth Club aims to make it easier for experienced investors to find information on – and apply for – tax-efficient investments.
-You should base your investment decision on the provider's documents and ensure you have read and fully understand them before investing.
-This review is a marketing communication.
-It is not advice or a personal or research recommendation to buy the investment mentioned.
+Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
+You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
+The information on this webpage is a marketing communication.
+It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.